This post may contain affiliate links. Please see our disclosure policy.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Homemade beard oil made with carrier oils and essential oils can help hydrate your beard and promote healthy hair growth.
+Homemade beard oil made with carrier oils and essential oils will make your beard look and feel better than ever.

 Making your own beard oil is as simple as mixing together a few oils.
 This blend will tame unruly hair and make styling much easier.